NEW! November, 2020

 Dr. Jessica Gottlieb, Ph.D., C. Psych.
 (Supervised Practice)

-The DBT group sessions that were held in person at Oshawa Psychological & Counselling Services has now resumed using a secure online platform (more information to come).
+The DBT group sessions that were held in person at Oshawa Psychological & Counselling Services remains online with Zoom version used for health care which is PIPEDA & PHIPA compliant.

-To participate in the Group Online Platform, we will need your email address for us to send you an invitation link.
+To participate in the Group Online Platform, we will need your email address for us to send you a Zoom invitation link.
 You will require a computer/tablet/smart phone, stable WiFi and we recommend a confidential, quiet place for your video meeting.

 Online sessions will be held Thursday evenings from 6:30 – 8:30 pm (2 hours)